 Extravaganza: The Extravaganza is an annual four-day conference that draws 500-1200 adults who work with youth in congregations of the ELCA for the premier renewal, education and networking event of our church.
 It is for the professional and the volunteer, for the old and the young, for the urban, the suburban and the rural.
 It is for pastors.
 It is for laypeople.
 It is for all who share in the adventure we call youth and family ministry.
-Learn more at ELCAymnet.org/whatisE.
+Learn more at ELCAymnet.org.

-First 15 and Final 15: A brief Bible study created for each day of the Gathering to help prepare for and wrap-up the day.
+Final 15: A brief Bible study created for each night of the Gathering to help wrapup the day.

-Gathering Leadership: The collective identity of staff, planning teams, and key decision makers.
+Gathering Leadership: The collective identity of staff, planning teams and key decision-makers.

-Gathering Volunteer Corps: GVC is the group of volunteers that serve in almost every area of the Gathering, including ushering at the stadium, checking wristbands at Community Life activities, directing foot traffic in the Interaction Center, staffing information booths, or moving equipment in the convention center.
+Gathering Volunteer Corps: Often referred to as GVC, they are a group of volunteers that serve in almost every area of the Gathering, including ushering at the stadium, checking wristbands, directing foot traffic with Interactive Learning, staffing information booths, or moving equipment in the convention center.